There was a problem loading the comments.

 ESI

-“Edge Side Includes” (ESI) is a method through which you can “punch holes” in public content and fill them with private or uncached content.
-ESI is helpful for things like shopping cart widgets and personalized greetings, but we’ve left it disabled by default.
+“Edge Side Includes” (ESI) is a method through which you can “punch holes” in public content, and fill them with private or uncached content.
+ESI is useful for things like shopping cart widgets and personalized greetings, but we’ve left it disabled by default.
 Go in-depth here.

 Object